dataluscorp/browser/docs/performance/power_profiling_overview.md

 still help improve understanding of a problem by using *differential profiling*.

--   Compare browsers to see if Firefox is doing better or worse than another browser on a particular workload.
+-   Compare browsers to see if Datalus is doing better or worse than another browser on a particular workload.
--   Compare different versions of Firefox to see if Firefox has improved or worsened over time on a particular workload.
+-   Compare different versions of Datalus to see if Datalus has improved or worsened over time on a particular workload.
 This can identify specific changes that caused regressions, for example.
--   Compare different configurations of Firefox to see if a particular feature is affecting things.
+-   Compare different configurations of Datalus to see if a particular feature is affecting things.
 -   Compare different workloads.
 This can be particularly useful if the workloads only vary slightly.
 For example, it can be useful to